Adoption of a minor by a single person

 Vital status

-The decision on simple adoption shall be mentioned in the margins of the adopted person's birth certificate.
-This registration shall be made at the request of the public prosecutor within 15 days of the date on which it passed in force of res judicata
+The decision on simple adoption shall be mentioned in the margin of the adopted person's birth certificate.
+This registration shall be made at the request of the public prosecutor within 15 days of the date on which the decision is made force of res judicata.

 Adoption is also mentioned on the family record book.